 Caribbean Pacific Natural Products is located at 5244 Carrier Drive, Suite 309, Orlando, Florida, covering a total area of approximately 5,100 square feet.
-The lease on the premises is for a period of five years, commencing January 2001, at a monthly lease cost of \$6,193.
-Additionally, Caribbean Pacific Natural Products is leasing office space in Hawaii and Mexico at a monthly cost of \$990 and \$650 per month, respectively, both these leases are for a one year period.
+The lease on the premises is for a period of five years, commencing January 2001, at a monthly lease cost of \$6,845.
+Additionally, Caribbean Pacific Natural Products is leasing office space in Hawaii and Mexico at a monthly cost of \$1,000 and \$1,035 per month, respectively, these leases are for periods of six months and one year, respectively.